-Federal And State Laws Governing The Release Of Information
+Federal and State Laws Governing the Release of Information

 The release of certain information is governed by a myriad of federal and/or state laws.
-These laws often place restrictions on how specific types of information may be disclosed, including, but not limited to, behavioral health, alcohol /substance abuse treatment, and communicable disease records.

-For example, HIPAA requires that covered entities, such as health plans and providers, release protected health information only when permitted under the law, such as for treatment, payment, and operations activities, including care management and coordination.
+These laws often place restrictions on how specific types of information may be disclosed, including, but not limited to, behavioral health, alcohol/substance abuse treatment, and communicable disease records.
+For example, HIPAA requires that covered entities, such as health plans and providers, release PHI only when permitted under the law, such as for treatment, payment, and operations activities, including care management and coordination.

-However, a different set of federal rules place more stringent restrictions on the use and disclosure of alcohol and substance abuse treatment records (42 CFR Part 2, or "Part 2").
+However, a different set of federal rules place more stringent restrictions on the use and disclosure of alcohol/substance abuse treatment records (42 CFR Part 2, or "Part 2").
 These records generally may not be released without consent from the individual whose information is subject to the release.

-Other laws at the state level place further restrictions on the release of certain information, such as behavioral health, communicable disease and more.
+Other laws at the state level place further restrictions on the release of certain information, such as behavioral health, communicable disease, and more.

+ArkansasTotalCare.com © 2022 Arkansas Total Care, Inc. All rights reserved.
 For more information about any of these laws, refer to the following: